microsoft/pxt-ev3/docs/tutorials/object-near.md

 ## Step 10

-Now, plug your @boardname@ into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
+Now, plug your EV3 Brick into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
 Follow the directions to save your program to the brick.

 Attach an Ultrasonic Sensor to Port 4 of your brick.
 Test your program by putting an object at different distances in front of the Ultrasonic Sensor – an object 50 centimeters or closer should be detected.